Vahe Gurzadyan

 paper with his colleague, Roger Penrose, and collaborating on Roger Penrose's recent book Cycles of Time.

-Gurzadyan was born in Yerevan, Armenia (then Soviet Union), graduated Yerevan State University (1977), postgraduate student in theoretical physics department, Lebedev Physics Institute, Moscow (1977–1980; 1980 PhD.), DSci in theoretical and mathematical physics (1988).
+Gurzadyan was born in Yerevan, Armenian SSR.
+He graduated from Yerevan State University (1977), was a postgraduate student in the theoretical physics department of the Lebedev Physics Institute at Moscow (1977–1980; 1980 PhD.), DSci in theoretical and mathematical physics (1988).

 In 1989 he lectured on dynamical systems in four universities in Japan (Tokyo, Kyoto, Hiroshima, Fukui), and subsequently held visiting positions at the University of Sussex (1996–1997) and, since 2001, at Sapienza University of Rome.
-His father Grigor Gurzadyan, an Armenian astronomer pioneered space-based astronomy using satellites.
-His grandfather Ashkharbek Kalantar was a Russian Empire and Armenian archaeologist and historian, Fellow of Russian Imperial Archaeological Society and the keeper of the Asiatic Museum in St. Petersburg.
+His father Grigor Gurzadyan, an Armenian astronomer, pioneered space-based astronomy using satellites.
+His grandfather Ashkharbek Kalantar was an archaeologist and historian, Fellow of the Russian Imperial Archaeological Society, and the keeper of the Asiatic Museum in St. Petersburg.

 Main research

-The main topics of his research: chaos in non-linear systems, accretion onto massive black holes, stellar dynamics, observational cosmology.
+The main topics of his research are chaos in non-linear systems, accretion onto massive black holes, stellar dynamics, and observational cosmology.

 Gurzadyan has papers predicting elliptical accretion disks formed in galactic nuclei at tidal disruption of stars near massive black holes; the tidal mechanism currently is associated to the flares observed in AGN.